Provides up to 510 hours of free English lessons to eligible adult migrants and humanitarian entrants.

 Insurance is an essential part of running any business.
 This page links to information about insurance and risk management: types of insurance; insurance for home-based business and risk management.

-Intellectual property (IP) is the general name given to the laws covering patents, trade marks, copyright, etc. This page links to information about these different types of intellectual property: patents; trade marks; copyright; trade secrets/confidentiality; registered designs; circuit layout rights and Plant Breeder's Rights.
+Intellectual property (IP) is the general name given to the laws covering patents, trade marks, copyright, etc. Provides information about these different types of intellectual property: patents; trade marks; copyright; trade secrets/confidentiality; registered designs; circuit layout rights and Plant Breeder's Rights.

 This site contains key information about Australian adult literacy activity and links to a range of additional programme, professional development, resource, and research sites.